concawe/LNAPL-Toolbox-/www/01_LNAPL-Overview/app_info.md

 <h3><b> What is LNAPL? </b></h3>

 <h4>LNAPL stands for “Light Non-Aqueous Phase Liquids” or hydrocarbons that exist as a separate undissolved phase in the subsurface at some sites with legacy releases of fuels.
 They are referred to as “Light” because most petroleum hydrocarbons are less dense than water.
-Because LNAPLs can sustain groundwater plumes for long time periods, it is important to understand how much LNAPL may be present at site, if the LNAPL can migrate, if it can be recovered, how the LNAPL composition changes over time, how long it may persist, and finally how quickly nature is destroying the LNAPL.</h4>
+Because LNAPLs can sustain dissolved groundwater plumes for long time periods, it is important to understand how much LNAPL may be present at a site, if the LNAPL can migrate, if it can be recovered, how the LNAPL composition changes over time, how long it may persist, and finally how quickly the LNAPL body is attenuating.</h4>

 <p align="center">
 <img src="./01_LNAPL-Overview/Picture1.jpg">